lsw4cq/SQL-Project/cleaning_data.md

 * There are five skus that are in the sales_by_sku but aren't in all_sessions or products
 * SKUs are varying length, some with characters and some numeric
 ## Column Types
-* Price columns are bigint instead of numeric
+* Price columns are bigint instead of numeric (this is because I used the import feature in pgadmin4)
 ## Products Table
 * Should there be negative values in the sentiment score?
 * Why are there products that have never been ordered before that have sentiment scores?
 And one product has NULL instead